 Express

 In the previous lessons, you got up and running with Node.
 You learned how to serve up a multi-page website and read/write data from files on the server.
 You probably found that while it wasn't too difficult, the code was verbose and a little complicated.
-However, you can easily see how complicated and hard to maintain things would get if you decided to start adding more features.
-Express is a tiny and simple framework that makes the things you did in the previous lessons even quicker and simpler, and does so in a way that makes projects even more easily extensible.
+However, you can easily see how complicated and hard to maintain things would get if you decided to start adding more features. is a tiny and simple framework that makes the things you did in the previous lessons even quicker and simpler, and does so in a way that makes projects even more easily extensible.

-In this unit, we are going to be following the express tutorial on MDN.
+In this unit, we are going to be following the on MDN.
 We'll go one lesson at a time, occasionally supplementing with a little deeper explanation or side projects to help you deepen your understanding of the material.
 There is a ton of information there, so be sure to take your time and READ EVERYTHING.
 The blue "notes" that are scattered throughout the tutorial often link to articles or other tutorials that will definitely improve your understanding of the content.
 Don't be lazy!

 By the end of this lesson, you should be able to do the following: